 Robin Williams provided the voice for the Genie, at union scale rate (the lowest legal pay rate a studio can give an actor), on the provisos that his voice was not used for merchandising (i.e. toys and such), and that the Genie character not take up more than 25% of the space of a poster, ad, billboard, or trailer.
 When these wishes were not granted, he withdrew his support for Disney and the film.
-As a result, his name was not included in "The Art of Aladdin" book (it makes constant references to "the voice of the Genie"), and he was not available for the direct-to-video sequel The Return of Jafar or the Aladdin TV show (Dan Castellaneta filled in as the voice of the Genie for these productions).
+As a result, his name was not included in "The Art of Aladdin" book (it makes constant references to "the voice of the Genie"), and he was not available for the direct-to-video sequel The Return of Jafar (1994) or the Aladdin (1994) TV show (Dan Castellaneta filled in as the voice of the Genie for these productions).
 In an attempt to get back on good terms with Williams, Walt Disney CEO Michael Eisner apologized to him with a peace offering of an original Pablo Picasso painting.
 Still angered and feeling betrayed by Disney, Williams would not accept the gift.
-It was not until Disney chairman Jeffrey Katzenberg was fired and replaced by Joe Roth did Williams return to Disney.
+It was not until Disney chairman Jeffrey Katzenberg was fired and replaced by Joe Roth that Williams returned to Disney.
 Through Roth, a public apology was given.
-Promises were made to right wrongs, and Williams was so touched that he came back as the Genie for the second direct-to-video sequel, Aladdin and the King of Thieves.
+Promises to right wrongs were kept, and Williams was so touched that he returned to reprise his role as the Genie for the second direct-to-video sequel, Aladdin and the King of Thieves (1996).
 Disney was so thrilled that they threw out the previously completed recording sessions with Castellaneta.

 When the film was first released on VHS in October 1993, it sold over 10.8 million copies in its first week and went on to sell over 25 million in total.
-This record stood for only two years when it was beaten by the release of The Lion King.
+This record stood for only two years when it was beaten by the release of The Lion King (1994).

 Howard Ashman and Alan Menken originally conceived the opening song "Arabian Nights" to be recurrent throughout the film, acting as narration.
 This idea was dropped when the visuals and storytelling proved strong enough in their own right.

 In early visual development, Aladdin resembled Michael J. Fox.
-As the film developed, Jeffrey Katzenberg didn't think Aladdin had enough appeal to women, so he asked that Aladdin be beefed up a bit to resemble Tom Cruise.
+As the film developed, Jeffrey Katzenberg did not think Aladdin had enough appeal to women, so he asked that Aladdin be beefed up a bit to resemble Tom Cruise.

 Bill Plympton turned down a seven-figure offer to work on this film, because any ideas and concepts he developed for his other projects while under contract with Disney would become their intellectual property.